lc82111/Keras_HED/README.md

 Hey guys:

   I implement the Holistically-Nested Edge Detection in Keras.

-  The code was heavily copied from two implementations in tensorflow and tensorpack.
-Thank you.
+  The code was heavily copied from keras and two other implementations in tensorflow and tensorpack.

   This is work in progress.
 Any suggestion is welcome!

 References: